kteacherbecomescoder/HW-GifTastic/README.md

 ## Summary and Goals

 GifTastic is a web application that utilizes the GIPHY API.
 The application has the ability to search for gifs based on search criteria.
 The GifTastic application searches the GIPHY API to find gifs by pressing search buttons.
-There is a selection of buttons that are pre-defined, but users can create other buttons through the form on the right.
+There is a selection of buttons that are pre-defined (Superhero Buttons_, but users can create a new button through the form below.
 Gifs are presented with their rating and can be played by pressing them.

 Ths project was developed for the University of Arizona Coding Bootcamp